forestgrape/coronavirus/1_introduction/suggestions.md

 ## How to Reduce Covid-19 Infection Paths
-> Remark: Some of the following advices are when Sars-Cov-2 ARDS/SARS disease patterns peak (they were also written during a SARS-2 peak).
+> Remark: Some of the following advices are when Sars-Cov-2 ARDS/SARS disease patterns peak (they were also written during a SARS-2 wave peak).

 In brief: To reduce the infection possibilities keep some distance or wear a mask, prefer fresh air and think ahead.